'No-nonsense' training from 7.30am to 1am: New book reveals how Israel helped Singapore establish SAF

 While India and Egypt congratulated Singapore on its independence, they did not offer military aid.
 Then-Prime Minister Lee Kuan Yew subsequently gave the green light to approach Israel for help, Mr Ho wrote.

-In October that year, a general of the Israel Defense Forces was despatched to Singapore under conditions of "great secrecy".
+In October that year, a general of the Israel Defense Forces was dispatched to Singapore under conditions of "great secrecy".

 He travelled incognito around Singapore by taxi, studied the terrain and ground conditions, and together with a team developed The Brown Book, a master plan for the creation of the SAF.